How to Cook Perfectly Boiled Eggs

 - Remove eggs with a spoon to a bowl of cold water or ice water, or run cold water directly into the pan to cover the eggs and quickly stop the cooking action.

 If you have doubled up the eggs in the pan and they are not in a single layer, you may need to add a couple of minutes or so to the cooking time for hard-boiled.

 Note that many things will influence the steaming time, including altitude and the size of eggs.

 Dye Easter eggs

 Mix 1/2 cup boiling water, 1 teaspoon white vinegar, and 10 to 20 drops of food coloring in a cup to achieve desired colors.
 Repeat for each color.
 Dip hard-cooked eggs in the dye for about 5 minutes.
 Use tongs or a slotted spoon to add and remove eggs from the dye.

 Wait until just before coloring to hard-boil eggs.
 Good Housekeeping recommends boiling eggs for 11 minutes for a hard boil.
 Do not chill the eggs afterward; warm eggs absorb color more effectively for more vivid results.

 Use a push-pin or needle, push it right into the large end of the uncooked egg, in about 1/4 inch, and into the egg itself.
 This will pierce the tiny air bubble (present in every egg) that in an un-pricked egg expands as the egg is heated and cracks the shell.
 This tiny hole allows an escape route for the air.

 Peel hard-cooked eggs

-Tap the egg gently so as to break the shell in many places all around the egg.
+Tap the egg gently to break the shell in many places around the egg.
 Start peeling the egg by first placing it under a small stream of cold water and begin removing the shell from the large bottom side.